DanielFMcKay/Employee-Tracker/README.md

 * Once this has been done, using the CLI, please log into mysql using 'mysql -u root -p' and then enter your password.
 Then run the line 'source db/schema.sql' and then 'source db/seeds.sql' to inject the app's data tables and dummy seed data.
 Then exit mysql.

+## Application Launch

+* The application can be launched in your Command Line Editor with either the command _npm start_ or _node server.js_.
+It is recommended there is an ample number of visible rows in the CLI to see what is happening, at least 12 or so.

 ## Demonstration Walkthrough Video

 * To Be Added Later